University Degree in Emergency Psychology and Behavioural and Cognitive Therapy

 ■ Know the protective recommendations for the therapist.

-Start of the academics : November of the current calendar year.
+Start of academics : November of the current calendar year.

 Each module consists of a theoretical day and a practical day (Thursdays and Fridays).
-The practical days enable the methodological approach to be deepened or developed.
+The practical days are used to deepen or develop the methodological approach.

 UFR Lettres, Langues, Sciences Humaines (LLSH)